 Graduation requires a cumulative grade point average (GPA) of 2.00 at the end of each semester and for graduation.
 Any student failing to achieve a cumulative GPA of 2.00 will be placed on probation.
 If probation is not removed the following semester, the student will be placed on suspension at the end of the semester.
 Any exceptions must be made by the Academic Affairs Committee.
 Students dropped from the College for scholastic reasons may apply for readmission after an absence of at least one semester.
-Readmission applications and required forms may be obtained from Admissions or the Registrar's Office.
+Application for Returning Student is found at www.guptoncollege.edu.